 The journey to a smog-free atmosphere, greener future and petrol savings start with Electric Vehicles (EV).
-Read on for some of the perks and initial challenges of owning one before you drive home a Nissan Leaf or BMW i3.
+Find out some of the perks and initial challenges of owning one before you drive home a Nissan Leaf or BMW i3.

-DPM Heng Swee Kiat announced in Budget 2020 that Singapore will be phasing out internal combustion engine (ICE) vehicles (i.e. vehicles that use petrol or diesel as fuel) in favour of fully electric vehicles by 2040.
+In 2022's Budget announcement, Singapore's green transition continues to be one of the key focus areas.
+This builds on 2020's plans to phase out internal combustion engine (ICE) vehicles (those that use petrol or diesel as fuel) in favour of fully electric vehicles by 2040.

 The move is part of Singapore’s commitment to tackle climate change and build a more eco-friendly city, and the strategy centres on the nearly 1 million vehicles on our roads today.